pulumi/pulumi-hugo/themes/default/content/docs/intro/pulumi-service/access-tokens.md

 1. Select your profile picture.
 1. Select **Settings**.
 1. Navigate to **Access Tokens**.
-1. Use the trash can icon to delete a token.
+1. Select the ellipsis button.
+1. Choose **Delete token**.
+You will be prompted in a dialog to confirm your choice.

 ## Organization Access Tokens